-John Singleton exploded onto the scene with his first film, Boyz N the Hood (1991), a tough, intelligent, plain-speaking look at friends in gang-ridden South Central L.A.
-It earned him an Oscar® nomination for Best Original Screenplay and Best Director, becoming the first African-American (and the youngest filmmaker) ever to do so.
+Oscar® and Emmy® nominated director John Singleton exploded onto the scene with his first film, Boyz n the Hood (1991), a tough, intelligent, plain-speaking look at friends in gang-ridden South Central L.A.
+It earned him an Oscar nomination for Best Original Screenplay and Best Director, becoming the first African-American (and the youngest filmmaker) ever to do so.

-Singleton has recently entered into television production with two series slated for 2017.
-The first is Snowfall.
-He also wrote, produced and directed episodes for the BET series Rebel.
-He was recently nominated for a 2016 Emmy® Award for his directorial work on the mega hit event series for FX entitled, The People v.
+Singleton made a successful transition into the television arena and was nominated for a 2016 Emmy Award for his directorial work on the mega hit event series for FX entitled The People v.
 O.J.
 Simpson: American Crime Story.
-Singleton directed the controversial fifth episode “The Race Card” and received a 2016 Emmy nomination for Directing for a Limited Series, Movie or Dramatic Special.
+Singleton directed the controversial episode five, “The Race Card,” and received a 2016 Emmy nomination for Directing for a Limited Series, Movie or Dramatic Special.

-He is privately mentoring emerging filmmakers in areas such as story content (writing) and independent filmmaking.
-Singleton is on the Board of the Western Directors Council, Member of University of California SCA Alumni Development Council, and the Academy Film Scholars – Institutional Grants Committee.
+In his spare time, Singleton privately mentored emerging filmmakers in areas such as story content (writing) and independent filmmaking.
+He was also on the board of the Western Directors Council, a member of University of Southern California SCA Alumni Development Council, and the Academy Film Scholars – Institutional Grants Committee.